VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 ### 8. How does digital forensics differ in practice from conventional forensics.

+In conventional forensics, Locard's principle applies "Every contact leaves a trace"; whereas in digital forensics, contacts are usually stored in log files which can be compromised to be either changed or deleted.

+When isolating a crime scene, usually the road/surrounding areas are cordoned off for conventional forensics.
+This is to reduce the likelihood of the crime scene becoming tainted.
+In digital forensics, this could be analogous to the network.
+How much of the network should we isolate?
+We can't really isolate the network down to the ISP so the LAN/immediate network would be most appropriate depending on the crime scene e.g. If a device is connected to a local server.

 ### 9. What is meant by triage in digital forensics and what are its advantages.

+Triage means literally sifting and filtering.
+It is advantageous in digital forensics as an individual can have terrabytes of data for a forensic examiner to trawl through.
+The triage process allows forensic examiners to shorten their work-load by choosing sections of data that are most likely to hold evidence. i.e. a USB stick masquerading as a lipstick versus a HD in a shared computer.

+### 10. Describe the four UK ACPO principles on handling digital evidence.

+1. No action taken by law enforcement agencies or their agents should change data held on a computer or storage media which may subsequently be relied upon in court.
+2. In circumstances where a person finds it necessary to access original data held on a computer or on storage media, that person must be competent to do so and be able to give evidence explaining the relevance and implications of their actions.
+3. An audit trail or other record of all processes applied to computer-based electronic evidence should be created and preserved.
+An independent third party should be able to examine those processes and achieve the same result.
+4. The person in charge of the investigation (the case officer) has overall responsibility for ensuring that the law and these principles are adhered to.

+### 11. Describe the three main sections of the UK Computer Misuse Act 1990, as modified by the Police and Justice Act 2006?

+### 12. What is meant by Full Disk Encryption?
+How may a digital forensic examiner attempt to overcome FDE in a reasonably short amount of time?

+### 13. Arriving at a house to seize a domestic PC and related storage media, you find the PC running but unattended.
+Describe and justify how you will proceed.

+### 15. You arrive at a large commercial organisation to investigate a suspected leak of highly confidential information.
+Describe and justify how you will proceed.

+### 16. What kinds of data and meta-data would you search for in a case of suspected possession of child pornography?

+### 17. What kinds of data and meta-data would you search for in a case of suspected blackmail and/or extortion by e-mail?

+### 18. What is meant by digital-(or counter-)forensics?
+Give 3 examples of digital anti-forensics techniques.

+### 19. What is meant by the '5WH'?
+What digital devices can help create a geolocational timeline for a file?
+What precautions must be taken with time-stamped meta-data?

+### 20. What digital devices can help create a geolocational timeline for an individual in order to either implicate them or exonerate them of a crime?

+### 21. Describe two ways in which the relative plausibility of two competing hypotheses explaining the existence of recovered digital evidence can be quantitatively assessed.

+### 22. What is meant by Forensic Readiness?
+What steps should a commercial CISO take to bring their organisation into forensic readiness?